 - Paid vacations, holidays, or sick leave

-Other types of employee benefits or perks employers can provide include wellbeing programs and seminars (that offer incentives for individuals and families), profit sharing, transit/commuter allowance, tuition or student loan contribution, gym memberships, and discounts to company products or services (including food and beverages).
+Other types of employee benefits or perks employers can provide include wellbeing programs and seminars (that offer incentive for individuals and families), profit sharing, transit/commuter allowance, tuition or student loan contribution, gym memberships, and discounts to company products or services (including food and beverages).
 Some businesses can also offer salary increases, bonuses, disability insurance, and flexible working hours, including the option to work remotely.
 It is important, however, to ensure your business remains in compliance when developing a benefits package for your employees.

 Learning About Employee Benefits Solutions

 It’s highly recommended for any employee who is eligible for benefits to speak with an advisor or specialist to learn more about the benefits packages and solutions his or her organization is dedicated to offering.
 Some employers have an internal employee benefits information system like a portal.
 There are also other resources available, like the Employee Benefit Research Institute and the International Foundation of Employee Benefits Plans.

 Many times, employers possess valuable benefits that remain unused because employees become overwhelmed by the amount of information available to them.